Chevrolet Colorado

-The Chevrolet Colorado, and its counterpart, the GMC Canyon, are series of compact and later mid-sized pickup trucks marketed by American automaker General Motors.
+The Chevrolet Colorado (sharing mechanical commonality with the GMC Canyon) is a series of compact pickup trucks (mid-size since second generation) marketed by American automaker General Motors.
 They were introduced in 2004 to replace the Chevrolet S-10 and GMC S-15/Sonoma compact pickups.
-It is named for the U.S. state of Colorado.
+The Colorado is named after the U.S. state of Colorado, while the Canyon took its name from the deep chasm between cliffs.

 First generation (2004)

-The Chevrolet Colorado and its twin, the GMC Canyon were jointly designed by GM's North American operations, GM's Brazil operations, and Isuzu, which began selling its own version worldwide in 2002.
+The Chevrolet Colorado and its twin, the GMC Canyon, were jointly designed by GM's North American operations, GM's Brazil operations, and Isuzu, which began selling its own version worldwide in 2002.
+Production began in October 2003.
 In late 2005, Isuzu offered a version in North America called the Isuzu i-series.
 This North American model Isuzu shared North American powertrains, styling, and equipment with the Colorado/Canyon twins and differed from Isuzu's worldwide offering.
 All Chevrolet, GMC, and Isuzu versions worldwide are based on the GMT355, itself the basis for the GMT 345-based Hummer H3.
 Most vehicles for markets outside North America are manufactured at a GM plant in Rayong, Thailand.
 All North American-market vehicles were manufactured by Shreveport Operations.

 The cooperation between GM and Isuzu to build a light-duty truck and offer it in North America returns to an original arrangement the two companies had in the 1970s with the Chevrolet LUV, a rebadged Isuzu Faster.